-Students are also encouraged to read widely, both for their own enjoyment and to further their aware the ways in which the language can be used.
-Cambridge IGCSE First Language qualifications also development analysis and communication skills such as synthesis, inference, and the ability to order facts and present opinions effectively.
+www.papacambridge.com Students are also encouraged to read widely, both for their own enjoyment and to further their awar the ways in which the language can be used.
+Cambridge IGCSE First Language qualifications also deve more general analysis and communication skills such as synthesis, inference, and the ability to order facts and present opinions effectively.